apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘The Masked Singer’ Reveals Identity of Goo: Here Is the Celebrity Under the Costume**
+**JetBlue cuts more unprofitable routes, tweaks Europe flights**

-You can read more about it [here](https://variety.com/2024/tv/news/the-masked-singer-season-12-episode-10-recap-kobie-turner-goo-1236234530/).
+You can read more about it [here](https://www.cnbc.com/2024/12/04/jetblue-cuts-routes-europe-flights.html).

 ## Requirements
 - Python 3.8